Fundamental Research Analyst banner

 Key Milestones:

-• Late 20th Century: Rise of computers and financial modeling software.
+• Late 20th Century: The rise of computer technology and financial modeling software enhances the efficiency and sophistication of fundamental analysis.

 Future Trends:

-• Increased use of artificial intelligence and machine learning.
+• The integration of artificial intelligence and machine learning into fundamental analysis.

 Highlights